NOC-MSM/pyBDY/docs/index.md

 - The 1-2-1 horizontal filter has been turned off.
 - The *seawater* dependancy updated to *gsw*.
 - A plotting masking bug has been fixed.
+- There is now horizontal flood filling that will remove zeros from salinity and temperature near land.
 - Bug fix for 90 boundaries that meet diagonally to produce a 90 degree corner.
 - Some unit tests have been added and full integration tests.
 - Documentation has been updated and restructured.